 Meat consumption and long term weight change

 This is a pretty bold statement!
-However a closer look at its methodology and data reveals major weaknesses:
+However a closer look at the study methodology and data reveals major weaknesses:

 Second; in several centers, participants who consumed more meat actually had less weight gain, whereas those with lower meat consumption had higher weight gain.
 Despite this, and despite the very large number of participants (about 103,000 men and 270,000 women), the researchers behind this study lumped them all together in the statistical analysis.
-Also, the assessment of physical activity, which is strongly related to food habits , was done via self administered questionnaires, which do not accurately reflect objective physical activity or fitness data [11, 12].
-Therefore, the stated adjustment for a possible influence of physical activity on the observed weight change, cannot be relied upon.
+Also, the assessment of physical activity, which is strongly related to food habits , was done via self-administered questionnaires, which do not accurately reflect objective physical activity or fitness data [20, 21].
+Therefore, the adjustment for a possible influence of physical activity on the observed weight change in this study doesn’t strengthen its conclusions.

-Thus, studies that don’t measure body composition don’t tell much about the role of meat for body fat control.
-Because of all these methodological flaws, the conclusion that “a decrease in meat consumption is recommended for body weight management and improvement of health” is totally misleading.
-So if you come across any anti-meat proponents who bring up this study to support their position, take them out to dinner and get them a huge juicy steak!
+Thus, studies that don’t measure body composition don’t tell anything about the role of meat for body fat control.
+Because of all these methodological flaws, the conclusion that “a decrease in meat consumption is recommended for body weight management and improvement of health” is totally misleading!

 Lean red meat (beef and veal) compared to white meat (poultry and fish)